ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 ATTACKER: npc_dota_hero_alchemist
 ```

-Results on casting abilities with [every Ability Events at the same time](https://web.archive.org/web/20190508142542/http://pastebin.com/kxZ5tgf3), Alchemist is our caster, Abaddon is an enemy hero.
+Results on casting abilities with [every Ability Event at the same time](#full-test-ability-script), Alchemist is our caster, Abaddon is an enemy hero.

 ## Ability Event Context